Galaxy Z Fold 8 Release Date, Specs & Price – ‘Wide’ Model and S Pen Slot Leaks

 Samsung committing to 1 million units for the Galaxy Z Fold 8 Wide tells you this isn’t another Galaxy Z Tri-Fold ($2,899) situation — a limited-run showpiece.
 This is Samsung going all in.

-2. Display Innovation — The Crease Is Finally Disappearing
+2. Display Innovation — Will the Crease Really Disappear?

-• Creaseless Panel – Samsung demonstrated a new panel with near-perfect crease elimination at a private booth during CES 2026
+• Creaseless-Oriented Panel – Samsung is reported to have demonstrated a new panel with a dramatically reduced crease at a private booth during CES 2026

 • Laser-Drilled Metal Support Plate – This is the core technology shown at CES.
 By laser-drilling micro-perforations into the metal support plate at the hinge, the folding area bends more naturally, dramatically reducing the visible crease.